Troy Hambrick: Oakland Raiders

 On May 17, 2004, the Oakland Raiders signed him as a free agent, but within a month he was traded to the Arizona Cardinals along with defensive end Peppi Zellner, in exchange for a sixth round draft choice (#182-Cedric Houston) in the 2005 NFL draft.

 Arizona Cardinals

 During the 2004 season in a twist of fate, he ended up once again backing up Smith with the Arizona Cardinals.
 Hambrick played in the first 10 games, collecting 63 carries for 283 yards and one touchdown, before spraining his foot and being placed on the Injured reserve list.
 He was released on August 22, 2005.

-Utah Blaze (AFL)
+Utah Blaze

 On November 9, 2007, he signed with the Utah Blaze of the Arena Football League in an attempt to come back, but was waived within a month after being arrested.